 I bought When The Pelican Laughed on a trip back to Australia in 1992.
 It was the first book I read with a personal account of the Stolen Generation.

-In 1923, at the age of twelve, Alice was taken from her community and never saw her mother again.
-She was sent south, first to Perth and then to the Moore River Mission for “education”, a euphemism for training as a domestic servant.
+In 1923, Alice was taken from her community and didn’t see her mother again — she was only twelve.
+At first, Alice was sent south to Perth and then to the Moore River Mission for “education”, a euphemism for training as a domestic servant.

 The Moore River Native Settlement is infamous for its harsh treatment of Aboriginal boys and girls.
-In 2018, the ABC published an investigative piece titled, A journey into ‘hell on Earth’.
+ABC Australia published an investigative piece in 2018 titled, A journey into ‘hell on Earth’.
 The article states, “Hundreds of children lost their lives in brutal conditions at Moore River.”
-And Alice’s chapter on the settlement in her memoir is subtitled, “The Walls Have Eyes”.
+And Alice’s chapter on the settlement in her memoir is subtitled “The Walls Have Eyes”.

 The Williams Police Station

-In 1927, after four hard years at Moore River, Alice was sent to work for Robert and Julia Larsen in the Wheatbelt town of Williams, 160 kms south of Perth.
-Larsen was in the officer-in-charge of the Williams Police Station.
+In 1927, after four hard years at Moore River, Alice was sent to work for Robert and Julia Larsen in the Wheatbelt town of Williams, 160 kilometres south of Perth.
+Larsen was the officer in charge of the Williams Police Station.
 His wife, Julia, was crippled with arthritis and confined to a wheelchair.